 - Cut the cold butter into 1-inch bits and mix in a stand mixer with a paddle attachment.
-Add in the sugar and mix until it's light and fluffy.
+Add in the sugar and mix until it’s light and fluffy - about 5 minutes.
 Beat in the egg and extract.

 - Gradually add in the flour 1 cup at a time until it’s just combined.
 Scrape down the sides of the bowl.
 The mixture will be thick and crumbly.

 - Transfer the dough to a large piece of plastic wrap.
-Cover it with a second piece of plastic wrap and press/roll out to ⅛" thickness.
-Cut out your shapes and place them on to the cookie sheet.
-Place them into the freezer for 15 minutes, then bake for 9-12 minutes.
+Cover it with a second piece of plastic wrap and press/roll out to 1/8″ thickness.
+Cut out your shapes and place them on the cookie sheet.
+Place the entire cookie sheet with the cookies into the freezer for 15 minutes, then bake for 9-12 minutes.
 Cool on the sheet for two minutes then transfer to a cooling rack.

 - When all the cookies are baked and cooled, it’s time to decorate.